Living in the USA?

-Living in the USA, you´ll find that the country is as varied as it is vast in terms of both its people and its geography.
-Of the more than 318 million people currently living in the USA, about 62% are of European descent, and 13% are African-American.
-However, it is the Asian and Hispanic demographic groups that are growing the fastest, standing at 5% and 16% respectively as of 2013.
+Living in the USA, you’ll find that the country is as varied as it is vast in terms of both its people and its geography.
+Of the more than 324 million people currently living in the USA, about 63% are of European descent, and 13% are African-American.
+However, it is the Asian and Hispanic demographic groups that are growing the fastest, standing at 5.6% and17.6%, respectively, as of 2015.

-Researchers have estimated that roughly 20% of people living in the USA speak a language other than English in their homes.
+Researchers have estimated that around 21% of people living in the USA speak a language other than English in their homes.
 For expats from all over the world, this multiculturalism may make life in the USA easier, as people and authorities there are used to dealing with foreigners on a day-to-day basis.

 Most internationals and immigrants living in the USA share a positive experience of the country and its people.
 North Americans are generally described as outgoing and sociable, trying to make every newcomer feel welcome and at home in the US.
 This could very well be related to a widespread sense of patriotism among Americans.
 Although not blind to failings of politicians and shortcomings of the government, most US citizens identify with their country and its values to a high extent.
 They are also keen to impart these values to everyone else living in the USA.

 The USA is a federal republic made up of 50 states.
-The President of the USA, currently Barack Obama, is both chief of state and head of government, as well as commander of the armed forces.
+The president of the USA, currently Barack Obama until January 2017, is both chief of state and head of government, as well as commander of the armed forces.

-At federal level, the populace is represented by Members of Congress in the Senate and in the House of Representatives.
-Every US state retains a lot of autonomy, however, and has its own elected parliament, ruled by a governor.
+At the federal level, the populace is represented by Members of Congress in the Senate and in the House of Representatives.
+Every US state retains a lot of autonomy, however, and has its own elected legislature and governor.
 Every citizen with the right to vote can exercise this right on the local, state, and federal level.

-Despite a number of setbacks over the past few years due to the financial meltdown of 2007, people living in the USA still enjoy the benefits arising from the country’s status as the world’s largest economy.
+Despite a number of setbacks over the past few years due to the financial meltdown of 2007, people living in the USA still enjoy the benefits arising from the country’s status as one of the world’s largest economies.